-Balance of Payments (BoP) is a statistical statement

-that systematically summarises, for a specific time period (typically a year or a quarter), the economic transactions of an economy with the rest of the world (i.e. between residents and non-residents).
-A BoP account comprises two broad accounts:

-(a) the current account; and (b) the capital and financial account.
+Balance of Payments (BoP) is a statistical statement that systematically summarises, for a specific time period (typically a year or a quarter), the economic transactions of an economy with the rest of the world (i.e. between residents and non-residents).
+A BoP account comprises three broad accounts : (a) the current account-, (b) the capital account and (c) the financial account.